FWGS/hlsdk-portable/README.md

 - Sniper rifle zoom states didn't work, m_pPlayer->pev->fov needed to be equalized to m_pPlayer->m_iFOV.
 - VGUI used to hard-crash, partially fixed: CImageLables in vgui_OrdiControl that caused the crash were replaced with CommandButtons, skipTime added to keypad, OrdiMenu and OrdiControl in order to fix double mouse key presses, +1 added to radiomsg.cpp to fix the butts of the text messages, HUD health display didn't work due to Health Msg system receieving Battery-related data, fixed by manually re-coping a part of old code and paritioning it properly.
 - Also fixed .txt files and fonts not loading due to backslashes, VGUI folder name being written in capitals and such.
-- Music not playing fixed by creating a GStreamer implementation.
+- Music not playing fixed by creating Miniaudio (thanks @nekonomicon) and GStreamer implementations.
 - l2m3 has a green exploding tank, which has func_door's named tremble_1 and tremble_2, when activated they cause SegFault on any non GoldSource-compatible build.
 Don't know why yet.
 Fixed by replacing a multi-manager target with garbage names if the map name and targetname match, see triggers.cpp.
 - Tank used to have a weird sound (glock event playback) when primary attack is activated, fixed with m_iPlayerInTankExternal see hud_tank.cpp and hl_weapons.cpp.
 - IR gun didn't actually Infra-Red anything, fixed by transferring changes to StudioModelRenderer.cpp.